back to the MAIN INDEX

 Let's say that if you bring the account books,

-I will let the ministers talk to you.
+I will have the ministers talk to you.

 VII